 Can You File for Bankruptcy While Unemployed?

-Filing for Chapter 7 Bankruptcy When Unemployed
+Filing for Chapter 7 Bankruptcy While Unemployed

 The first step in filing bankruptcy is proving you qualify by:

-Filing for Chapter 13 Bankruptcy When Unemployed
+Filing for Chapter 13 Bankruptcy While Unemployed

 Chapter 13 bankruptcy requires a repayment plan that pays back part of your debt.
-The advantage is you will have more time to pay back debt and keep secured debts, like your home mortgage or car loan.
-However, it can be difficult to prove you have the money to make these monthly payments if you do not have a job.
+The advantage is that you will have more time to pay back debt and keep secured debts, like your home mortgage or car loan.
+However, it can be challenging to prove you have the money to make these monthly payments if you do not have a job.

 Bankruptcy Filing: When To Wait After Losing a Job

 You may feel panicked after losing a job and watching debts increase.
-Filing for bankruptcy often needs the right timing to qualify, and an experienced bankruptcy attorney can tell you the best time to file for your situation.
+Filing for bankruptcy often requires the right timing to qualify, and an experienced bankruptcy attorney can tell you the best time to file for your situation.

-You should consider these questions before you file or speak to an attorney:
+You should consider these questions before you file or speak to an attorney.

 • When did I lose my job?